Obmondo/kubeaid/argocd-helm-charts/redis-operator/README.md

 Used to manage redis instances.

-It has Custom Resource named: Redis, RedisCluster, RedisSentinel, RedisReplication.
+It has Custom Resource named:

+- Redis
+- RediCluster
+- RedisSentinel
+- RedisReplication.

 To support HA in every scenerio.

 ### upstream status